telerik/xamarin-forms-docs/controls/dataform/dataform-data-annotations.md

 The DataSourceKeyAttribute defines the following property:

-- Key (object): Specifies the key that is used by RadDataForm.PropertyDataSourceProvider.
+- Key (object): Specifies the key that is used by **PropertyDataSourceProvider** property of RadDataForm.

 Some editors require a list of possible values, e.g. picker editors.
 If the property type is enum, the values from the enumeration are used.
 In all other cases you have to provide a list of values.
 This is done with a special class that implements the **IPropertyDataSourceProvider** interface.
 It has two methods: